 The online Trans Primary Care Guide

 A first of its kind in Canada, the Trans Primary Care Guide is an innovative online interactive tool to assist healthcare providers in offering primary and transition-related care to trans and gender-diverse patients.

 The Guide provides an introduction to trans care issues, addresses common fears around providing hormone therapy, and maps out guidelines and protocols for caring for trans patients.
-This inventive tool is based on Sherbourne’s globally-used Guidelines and Protocols for Trans Clientshandbook, which was first published in 2009 and revised in 2015.
+This inventive tool is based on Sherbourne’s globally-used Guidelines and Protocols for Trans Clients handbook, which was recently republished in its 4th edition.
 The Guide was developed in partnership with Kelly Speck, a student of the University of Toronto (U of T)’s Biomedical Communications program.

 Intended for persons considering transition-related surgery in Ontario, and the people supporting them, this FAQ about transition-related surgeries (TRS) is a guide to the assessment and referral process for Ministry of Health and Long-Term Care Approval for OHIP funding.